Event Feeds and Event Streaming reference

 How Event Feeds work

-To start an event source and request an Event Feed for the event source, the client driver sends a request containing an event source to the Event Feed HTTP API endpoint.
+To start an event stream and request an Event Feed for the stream, the client driver sends a request containing a stream token to the Change Feed HTTP API endpoint.

 -H 'Authorization: Bearer $FAUNA_SECRET' \